 CRCC S.A. values collateral daily, in accordance with current legislation on investment valuation.
-Concerning haircuts to be applied, CRCC S.A. calculates them periodically, for which the defined calculation methodology takes into account the liquidity, the settlement period of the collateral provided and the concentration levels of the collateral in the two Members with the greatest exposure of CRCC S.A.
-For the collateral posted in US dollars the haircut would be the same as the risk parameter applied to all assets whose underlying is the official dollar price calculated by the Colombian regulators - TRM.
+Concerning haircuts to be applied, CRCC

+S.A. calculates them periodically, for which the defined calculation methodology considers the liquidity, the settlement period of the collateral provided and the concentration levels of the collateral in the two Members with the greatest exposure of CRCC S.A.
+For the collateral posted in US dollars, except for those that are part of the Foreign Exchange Segment, the haircut would be the same as the risk parameter applied to all assets whose underlying is the official dollar price calculated by the Colombian regulators - TRM.